Williams storms into last four in Cincinnati

 Halep offered token resistance in the second but there was never any doubt Williams would prevail as she went on to wrap up her 59th match win of the season in just over an hour.

-With eight titles and 10 finals appearances from 11 events this season while losing only three matches, it would be hard to defect any flaw in Williams’s game.
+With eight titles and 10 finals appearances from 11 events this season while losing only three matches, it would be hard to defect any flaw in Williams’ game.

 Certainly Halep, who beat Marion Bartoli in what was the final match of the Frenchwoman’s career before her shock retirement announcement on Wednesday, never threatened to send Williams to a fourth defeat.